lammps/lammps/doc/src/pair_meamc.rst

 LAMMPS atom types 1,2,3 to the MEAM Si element.
 The final C argument maps LAMMPS atom type 4 to the MEAM C element.

-If the 2nd filename is specified as NULL, no parameter file is read, which simply means the generic parameters in the library file are used.
+If the second filename is specified as NULL, no parameter file is read, which simply means the generic parameters in the library file are used.
 Use of the NULL specification for the parameter file is discouraged for systems with more than a single element type